 During the three months ended June 30, 2001, the Company accepted delivery of fiber optic capacity on an IRU basis from Southern Cross Cables Limited ("SCCL").
 The Company and SCCL entered into an arrangement financing the capacity purchase.
 During the three months ended December 31, 2001, the Company renegotiated the payment terms with SCCL.
-Under the new terms, the payments for each capacity segment will be made over a five-year term bearing an interest rate of 8.44%.
+Under the new terms, the payments for each capacity segment will be made over a five-year term which added two years to the original three-year term, and continue to bear an interest rate at 6.0% above LIBOR (7.88% at March 31, 2002).
 At March 31, 2002, the Company had a liability recorded under this agreement in the amount of \$12.5 million.

 In December 2000, the Company entered into a financing arrangement to purchase fiber optic capacity on an IRU basis in Australia for \$27.3 million (51.1 million Australian dollars ("AUD")) from Optus Networks Pty.
 Limited.
-As of December 31, 2001, the Company had fulfilled the total purchase obligation with cash payments of \$6.6 million (13 million AUD).
+As of December 31, 2001, the Company had fulfilled the total purchase obligation.
 At March 31, 2002, the Company had a liability recorded in the amount of \$20.3 million (38.1 million AUD), which reflects a promissory note payable over a four-year term bearing interest at a rate of 14.29%.

 During the year ended December 31, 2000, Cisco Systems Capital Corporation ("a major vendor") provided the Company with \$50.0 million in financing to fund the purchase of network equipment, secured by the equipment purchased.
 In March 2002, the Company settled its outstanding equipment lease obligations of \$15.3 million with Cisco for \$6.5 million in cash and 1,200,000 shares of the Company's common stock. \$5.0 million was paid in March 2002. \$1.5 million remains payable as of March 31, 2002 and is due April 2, 2003.
-This transaction resulted in an extraordinary gain of \$8.0 million during the three months ended March 31, 2002.
+This transaction resulted in a reduction of property and equipment of \$8.0 million during the three months ended March 31, 2002.